jcmoraisjr/coreos-bootstrap/README.md

     npm install ## Only in the first time make node-run

-Running as a Docker container - you should copy `sample` directory if using Docker in a VM, like Docker Machine:
+Running as a Docker container - you should copy `sample` directory if using Docker on a VM, like Docker Machine:

     make container-run